gvwilson/sensibleadventures/nardica/nardica.md

 The engine rumbled and coughed for a moment as they pulled away from the pier, then settled into the steady thumping that was as familiar to Iffy as her own breathing.

+They were halfway across the harbor when a klaxon blared *brrrap! brrrap!*
+Iffy ran to the stern in time to see a flock of drones converge on a pier six along from where the *Guinevere* had been berthed.
+A single ship lay alongside it, long and low and gray and dangerous---the *Taroona*.
+Iffy shaded her eyes with her hand.
+The ship looked like it was casting off, but no, a pair of Marine boats were blocking her path, and a platoon of blue-armored figures were trotting toward the pier.
+Whatever else happened,
+it didn't look like they'd have to worry about that particular bunch of Aussie pirates.

+Still,
-When they rounded the broken-backed carrier that was Halley's seawall a few minutes later, the swell beneath them grew stronger, and the tension Iffy hadn't realized she was carrying in her shoulders began to ease.
+the tension in Iffy's shoulders didn't easy until they rounded the broken-backed carrier that was Halley's seawall a few minutes later and the swell beneath them grew stronger.

 Uncle Jack took the first watch, grumbling that they were probably going to be hauled in by the Marines